You should visit your health care provider from time to time, even if you are healthy. The purpose of these visits is

 Even if you feel fine, you should still see your provider for regular checkups.
 These visits can help you avoid problems in the future.
 For example, the only way to find out if you have high blood pressure is to have it checked regularly.
 High blood sugar and high cholesterol levels also may not have any symptoms in the early stages.
 A simple blood test can check for these conditions.

 There are specific times when you should see your provider or receive specific health screenings.
 The US Preventive Services Task Force publishes a list of recommended screenings.
-Below are screening guidelines for women over age 65.
+Below are screening guidelines for women age 65 and older.

 BLOOD PRESSURE SCREENING